 You can ease managers' administrative duties by providing compensation tools integrated with talent management and business analytics.
 The right technology will allow managers to make informed decisions on compensation.

 Merit pay relies heavily on effective communication.
 For it to work, all participants must understand and agree with the plan's structure, rules, and parameters.
+You may also be interested in learning about incentive pay.

 What are the advantages of merit pay?